Monitoring, Logging, and Alerting

 (scrape + store + alert rules), Alertmanager (route/notify), and Grafana

 (dashboards).
-Install via the kube-prometheus-stack Helm chart.
+Install via the kube-prometheus-stack Helm chart, then add

 Logging